What to do when you are rich and bored?

 Let’s take a few tips from choice expert, Sheena Iyengar, on how to bring some discipline to your decisions:

-What’s left should be tasks in which you create greater value than frustration, produce greater joy than pain, and build greater value than distraction.
-Categorize them by type of task.
-Ah, you just learned something about the types of things you do.
+What’s left should be tasks in which you create higher value than frustration, produce greater joy than pain, and build more significant value than distraction.
+Categorize them by type of job.
+Ah, you just learned something about the kinds of things you do.

 Finally, of what’s left in the high impact, high value, high reward, low frustration category, ask yourself, “Am I the most qualified person available to be doing this?”